Ryan Farquhar: 2012

-The KMR Kawasaki Team's 2012 Isle of Man TT races got off to a disappointing start when both Ryan and Jamie Hamilton were forced to retire from the opening 6-lap Superbike TT race.
-Ryan was forced out on the third lap after experiencing handling problems from lap one onwards whilst Hamilton, on his TT race debut, had to stop on the fifth lap with suspected fuel pump problems.
+The KMR Kawasaki Team's 2012 Isle of Man TT races got off to a disappointing start when both Farquhar and Hamilton were forced to retire from the opening 6-lap Superbike TT race.
+Farquhar was forced out on the third lap after experiencing handling problems from lap one onwards whilst Hamilton, on his TT race debut, had to stop on the fifth lap with suspected fuel pump problems.
 He took third place in the Superstock TT race.
 In contention for the win early on, he pushed eventual victor John McGuinness hard but an oil leak slowed him in the closing stages and he had to settle for third.
 It was his 11th Isle of Man TT podium in total and made up for the problems encountered in both the earlier Supersport race and Saturday's Superbike encounter.

 Ryan Farquhar completed his 2012 Isle of Man TT campaign with victory in the re-introduced Lightweight TT race.
 Having already taken third in the Superstock and second Supersport races, Farquhar overcame a strong challenge from James Hillier and, having led on the first lap, a difference in pit stop strategies meant that he had to wait until the start of the third lap before re-taking the lead.
 His eventual winning margin was almost 30 seconds as he swept to the third TT win of his career.
-The win resulted in Farquhar finishing 6th in the Joey Dunlop TT Championship Trophy, with 32 points.
+The win resulted in Farquhar finishing sixth in the Joey Dunlop TT Championship Trophy, with 32 points.

 2016

-On 16 March 2016 it was announced that Ryan Farquhar would be part of the Tyco BMW Team for some of the 2016 racing season, taking over Guy Martin's entries for the Isle of Man TT on a Superbike, as well as campaigning a BMW Superstock machine.
+On 16 March 2016, it was announced that Farquhar would be part of the Tyco BMW Team for some of the 2016 racing season, taking over Guy Martin's entries for the Isle of Man TT on a Superbike, as well as campaigning a BMW Superstock machine.
 In addition Farquhar campaigned his own Kawasaki ER6 in Supertwin events.